 Jerry Hokkala didn’t buy his first bow and arrows until he was 40 years old.

-Despite the late start, he became a highly respected — and record-breaking — participant in the sport during the next three decades.
+Despite the late start, he became a record-breaking participant in the sport during the next three decades.
 And last month, Hokkala’s stellar archery career earned him induction in the Minnesota Archery Hall of Fame.

-“It’s nice recognition,” Hokkala said.
+“It’s nice recognition,” said Hokkala, who lives on Lake Francis, near Kingston.
 “I’m super proud of this.”